Computing all identifiable functions of parameters for ODE models: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Julio Banga and Alejandro Villaverde for learning from them about the importance of the multi-experiment parameter identifiability problem at the AIM workshop ``Identifiability problems in systems biology''.
-This work was partially supported by the NSF grants CCF-1564132, CCF-1563942, DMS-1760448, DMS-1760413, DMS-1853650, DMS-1665035, DMS-1760212, DMS-1853482, and DMS-1800492.
+We are grateful to Julio Banga and Alejandro Villaverde for learning from them about the importance of multi-experiment parameter identifiability at the AIM workshop ``Identifiability problems in systems biology''.
+We thank the editors and referees for their useful comments and suggestions.
+This work was partially supported by the NSF grants CCF-1564132, CCF-1563942, DMS-1760448, DMS-1760413, DMS-1853650, DMS-1665035, DMS-1760212, DMS-1853482, and DMS-1800492, and by the Paris Ile-de-France Region.